Tyga: 2013–2015: The Gold Album: 18th Dynasty

 On October 21, 2014, Tyga lashed out on his record label Young Money Entertainment, reporting that his album was completed, but that his music was being "held hostage" by the label, who would not allow him to release it, and stated that he was considering leaking the album.
 On December 4, 2014, Tyga made a tweet declaring his project, The Gold Album: 18th Dynasty would be released independently due to not being on good terms with label Cash Money Records.

-In February 2015, Tyga released a collaborative album with Chris Brown, titled "Fan of a Fan: The Album.
-Supported by the #21 peaking Billboard single "Ayo", the album peaked at No. 7 on the Billboard Hot 200 and featured guest appearances from 50 Cent, T.I., Pusha T, Wale, Ty Dolla Sign, Schoolboy Q, Boosie Badazz, and Fat Trel.
+In February 2015, Tyga released a collaborative album with Chris Brown, titled Fan of a Fan: The Album.
+Supported by the No. 21 peaking Billboard single "Ayo", the album peaked at No. 7 on the Billboard Hot 200 and featured guest appearances from 50 Cent, T.I., Pusha T, Wale, Ty Dolla Sign, Schoolboy Q, Boosie Badazz, and Fat Trel.
 On June 23, 2015, Tyga released The Gold Album for streaming exclusively on Spotify then later on Apple Music.
 The album became his worst selling album to date, selling roughly 2,000 units on its opening week.

 His reality show Kingin' with Tyga premiered on July 24, 2015, on MTV2.